Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Related Works

 \section{Related Works}

-\textbf{Sparse Portfolio Optimization.} Sparse portfolio optimization has been extensively explored through a range of methodological innovations designed to balance return, risk and sparsity.
-One line of work incorporates \(\ell_0\)-regularization into the Markowitz framework \citep{witt1979markowitz} to encourage sparsity and enhance out-of-sample stability \citep{brodie2009sparse,fastrich2015constructing}.
-By contrast, another line of works focuses on index tracking under strict \(\ell_0\)-constraints, offering methods that provide explicit control over asset selection and tracking error \citep{li2022sparse}.
-Furthermore, some other approaches~\citep{lai2018short} leverage optimization techniques such as ADMM to solve short-term sparse portfolio problems, particularly relevant in high-frequency trading contexts.
-To promote diversity, some studies introduce structured sparsity through grouped penalties like the SLOPE regularization \citep{kremer2020sparse}.
-More recent works~\citep{pmlr-v235-lin24w} propose unified frameworks using indicator relaxations and proximal algorithms for optimizing sparse mean-CVaR portfolios.
-In addition, efficient global solvers have been developed for maximizing Sharpe ratios under cardinality constraints \citep{lin2024a}.
-While effective, all approaches discussed here are often bound to predefined numerical formulations and lack adaptability to evolving market contexts.
+\textbf{Sparse Portfolio Optimization.} Sparse portfolio optimization aims to balance return, risk, and sparsity.
+One line of research adds $\ell_0$-regularization to the Markowitz framework to promote sparsity and improve stability \cite{witt1979markowitz,brodie2009sparse,fastrich2015constructing}, while another focuses on index tracking under strict $\ell_0$-constraints to control asset selection and tracking error \cite{li2022sparse}.
+Other approaches apply ADMM for short-term sparse portfolios in high-frequency settings \cite{lai2018short}, or use structured sparsity like SLOPE \cite{kremer2020sparse}.
+Recent methods adopt unified indicator relaxations and proximal solvers for mean-CVaR optimization \cite{pmlr-v235-lin24w}, and global solvers for Sharpe maximization under cardinality constraints \cite{lin2024a}.
+However, these methods remain tied to fixed numerical formulations and often lack adaptability to changing markets.

-\textbf{Alpha Factors Mining.} Alpha factor mining evolves dramatically with the advancement of machine learning.
-Early approaches employ classical machine learning approaches such as evolutionary algorithms~\citep{zhang2020autoalphaefficienthierarchicalevolutionary} and reinforcement learning (RL)~\citep{yu2023generating} to generate and refine alpha factors.
-These approaches are summarized in a theoretical framework in~\citep{Shi_Song_Zhang_Shi_Luo_Ao_Arian_Seco_2025}.
-However, these traditional methods lack operational diversity and suffer from engineering complexity, restricting their ability to generate expressive and adaptive factors.

-Recent works leverage large language models (LLMs) to enhance factor mining.
-The Alpha-GPT series \citep{wang2023alphagpthumanaiinteractivealpha,yuan2024alphagpt20humanintheloopai} pioneered human-AI collaborative factor generation, though it still relies on manual feedback and lacks full autonomy.
-Further studies employ financial signals as guidance to polish LLM-generated factors \citep{wang-etal-2024-gpt} or use symbolic experience chains to improve their interpretability \citep{li-etal-2024-large-language}.
-The latest work apply Monte-Carlo trees for more effective factor searching \citep{shi2025navigatingalphajunglellmpowered}.
-While these methods demonstrate the potential of LLMs in factor mining, they primarily operate in a static manner, failing to account for the dynamic nature of financial markets.